-It is a derived from greek word meaning like ‘Flash of Light’ – may occur quite abruptly.
+It is derived from the Greek word meaning like ‘Flash of Light’ – may occur quite abruptly.

 - Cerebral irritation leading to convulsion

-It may be provoked by – Anoxia, cerebral oedema cerebral dysrhythmia.
+- It may be provoked by – Anoxia, cerebral edema cerebral dysrhythmia.

 Increased cerebral vascular resistance